rahulsavani/pelican_homepage/content/pages/bio.rst

 I am a Reader (Associate Professor) in the Economics and Computation Research Group in the Computer Science Department at the University of Liverpool (since November 2015).
-I joined the Department as a Lecturer (Assistant Professor) in October 2009, and became a Senior Lecturer (Associate Professor) in December 2013.
+I joined the Department as a Lecturer (Assistant Professor) in October 2009, became a Senior Lecturer (Associate Professor) in December 2013, a Reader in December 2015, and a Full Professor in December 2017.

 Previously I was as an EPSRC Postdoctoral Research Fellow in Theoretical Computer Science studying `algorithms for computing equilibria in games`_ at the University of Warwick (2006-2009).